NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-2.7.md

 #### Automatic Package Restore in Visual Studio

 Starting with NuGet 2.7, NuGet will automatically download missing packages during build in Visual Studio, even if package restore hasn't been explicitly enabled for the solution.
-This automatic package restore happens in Visual Studio when you build a project or the solution, but before MSBuild is invoked.
+This Automatic Package Restore happens in Visual Studio when you build a project or the solution, but before MSBuild is invoked.
 This yields a few significant benefits:

 1. No further need to use the "Enable NuGet Package Restore" gesture on your solution
 1. Projects don't need to be modified, and NuGet won't make changes to your project to ensure package restore is enabled